libocca/occa/examples/cpp/03_inlined_kernels/README.md

-### Example: Inlined kernels
+### Example: Inlined Kernels

-We give an example with inlined kernels using the existing background device
+We give an example with inlined kernels using the current background device

 ### Compiling the Example